 There are only a limited number of hotel options in Sintra and the prices skyrocket during the peak season, so my recommendation would be to stay overnight in Lisbon or Belem.
 If you’re set on staying overnight in Sintra, you can check out highly rated hotels and guesthouses in Sintra by clicking here.

 The entry fees for the monuments in Sintra vary from about 8 Euros to 10 Euros.
 You can buy tickets online ahead of time, but your best bet is to head straight to the Pena Palace at 9:30 AM when it opens and buying it at the counter there so that you can ask any questions about the tickets.

 If you buy a combined ticket (like we did), you get a small discount – 5% off if you visit 2 sites, 6% for 3 sites and so on.
-Just a small note that the Quinta da Regaleira is operated independently of the other monuments so will require a separate ticket that can be bought at the estate itself (6 Euros).
-More information on opening times and prices are available here.
+Just a small note that the Quinta da Regaleira is operated independently of the other monuments so will require a separate ticket that can be bought at the estate itself (10 Euros per adult as of 2020).
+More information on opening times and prices are available here and here.